tourstream/tstr-crs-adapter/FAQ.md

 Open your application in the IE - there a dialog will popup and you can allow ActiveX execution.

+#### I get the error "... automation server could not create object" What can I do?

+See section above.

 #### I get the error "...
 Error: Permission denied" What can I do?

 Close all debug windows and try again.